hyprwm/hyprland-wiki/content/Configuring/Advanced and Cool/Expanding-functionality.md

 You can use `hl.get_config()` to get the current value of a config option.
 Pass a config option like `"general.layout"`.

-Pay attention that the return type of `hl.get_config()` will be a table if that variable accepts values of table type.
+Pay attention that the return type of `hl.get_config()` will be a representation of the actual underlying type.

 For example: If your `general.gaps_in` is set as `gaps_in = 3` in `hl.config()`, `hl.get_config()` returns a table of the form:
 ```lua